wanda-nda/yongaapps-privacy/privacy-policy.md

 ### Introduction
 Our privacy policy will help you understand what information we collect at Yonga Apps, how Yonga Apps uses it, and what choices you have.
 Yonga Apps built the Compound Interest Planner Pro app as a paid app.
-This SERVICE is provided by Yonga Apps at a cost and is intended for use as is.
+This Service is provided by Yonga Apps at a cost and is intended for use as is.
 If you choose to use our Service, then you agree to the collection and use of information in relation with this policy.
 The Personal Information that we collect are used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

 ### Information Collection and Use
-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, email address, gender, location, pictures.
+For a better experience while using our Service, we may require you to provide us with certain personally identifiable information.
 The information that we request will be retained by us and used as described in this privacy policy.
 The app does use third party services that may collect information used to identify you.

 ### Cookies